dot. by aurelia vitals

 COMPARATIVE RESEARCH

-After exploring how existing apps approach cycle tracking, I noticed a strong focus on self-reported data and broad symptom tracking.
-While users appreciate features like mood logs and cycle education, there was a clear opportunity to improve accuracy by integrating real-time vitals from the client’s wearable device, without losing the flexibility users already value.
+Exploring existing tools revealed a focus on symptom logging and education.
+While users appreciated these features, there was a clear opportunity to improve accuracy by integrating real-time vitals from the client’s wearable device, while still preserving flexibility users value.

 USER RESEARCH